 Parallels Toolbox: Imagine having a set of tools, with no complicated settings, to simplify everyday tasks.
 Take a screenshot with a simple click, secure private files with a password, download a favorite video from YouTube or Facebook with little fuss, easily record a screencast, or keep your Mac from sleeping with the push of a button.

 Spotify: What is life without music?
 Horrible.
 Spotify plans range from Free to Premium, allowing you to enjoy a huge library of music.
-I use Spotify religiously on my Mac while at work to help me avoid in-office distractions and stay on task.
+We use Spotify religiously on our Macs while at work to help us avoid in-office distractions and stay on task.